Frequently Asked Questions about CMC

 Colorado Mountain College is an open enrollment school where admissions is granted to anyone, so testing scores from ACT or SAT are not required but highly recommended and are used for advisement and placement.
 If you are seeking a degree and have not completed ACT or SAT exams prior to enrollment, you will be required to take a placement test.
 Colorado Mountain College requires placement tests to determine which classes best suit your abilities.
 You will not be required to take these tests:

-b.
-If you have taken the SAT and achieved a critical reading score of 440, and a math score of 460 or higher, you are considered to be at college level for each of these subjects.
+- If you have taken the SAT and achieved a an evidence-based reading and writing score of 470, and a math score of 500 or higher, you are considered to be at college level for each of these subjects.
 Colorado Mountain College will take test scores up to 5 years old.
 However, with some subjects, such as math, you may want to retest.

 Yes.
 Colorado Mountain College offers three fully equipped and modern residential campuses, and they are all coed.
-See the residence hall pages at the Alpine, Spring Valley and Timberline campuses for more information.
+See the residence hall pages at the Seamboat Springs, Glenwood Springs-Spring Valley and Leadville campuses for more information.

 Sorry.
 Only if it is a small freshwater fish.
 No piranhas or exotic saltwater creatures.